Vision Examples in the Automotive Industry

 Inspection of injectors for improper assembly

 Check for the improper assembly of injector components through outer diameter measurement and color differentiation.
-Conventional vision systems made false judements due to incorrect edge detection.
+Conventional machine vision made false judements due to incorrect edge detection.
 Monochrome cameras could not correctly differentiate the colors of certain components.

 The XG-X/CV-X Series has a unique edge detection algorithm that allows stable detection and eliminates misjudgment.
 The Profile Position function automatically determines the maximum and minimum diameters, which reduces man-hours for setup.
 Since color cameras are supported, it is also possible to differentiate the components by colors.